stacks-network/docs/concepts/sbtc/README.md

 ### sBTC UTXO

 The sBTC UTXO is the single unspent transaction output (UTXO) on the Bitcoin blockchain that holds the entire BTC balance pegged into sBTC.
-This UTXO is managed and maintained by the sBTC Signers.
+This UTXO is managed and maintained by the set of sBTC Signers.

 ### sBTC Signer